Cartan projections of some non-reductive subgroups and proper actions on homogeneous spaces: Preliminaries on proper actions on homogeneous spaces

 \subsection{An obstruction to the existence of compact Clifford--Klein forms}

 Later, we use the following result:

-\begin{prop}[{\cite[Prop.~4.1]{Mor17PRIMS}; see Appendix~\ref{append:trace-free} for an alternative proof}] Let $G$ be a Lie group and $H$ a closed subgroup of $G$ with finitely many connected components.
+\begin{prop}[{\cite[Prop.~4.1]{Mor17PRIMS}}] Let $G$ be a Lie group and $H$ be a closed subgroup of $G$ with finitely many connected components.
 Let $\mf{n}_\g(\h)$ denote the normalizer of $\h$ in $\g$.
 If the $\h$-action on $\g/\h$ is trace-free (i.e.\ $\trace(\ad_{\g/\h}(X)) = 0$ for all $X \in \h$) and the $\mf{n}_\g(\h)$-action on $\g/\h$ is not trace-free, then $G/H$ does not admit a compact Clifford--Klein form. \end{prop}

+In a previous paper \cite{Mor17PRIMS}, we gave a proof of Proposition~\ref{prop:trace-free} based on the comparison of relative Lie algebra cohomology and de Rham cohomology.
+Here, we give another proof following the idea of Zimmer~\cite[Prop.~2.1]{Zim94}:

+\begin{proof}[Alternative proof of Proposition~\ref{prop:trace-free}] Let $\Gamma \bs G/H$ be a Clifford--Klein form.
+Replacing $H$ with its identity component, we may assume that $H$ is connected.
+Let $\Omega^N(G/H)^G$ be the space of all $G$-invariant $N$-forms on $G/H$, where $N = \dim (G/H)$.
+Since the canonical map